incognito666/project2/README.md

   - We extract the number of labels used from the data output files.
   - Link: https://github.com/incognito666/project2/blob/master/badsmell_18.py

-19. God class.
-  - This is a manual task.
-No feature can be extracted for this.
-We need to go to the repo and look at the project files.

 22. Issues are not posted frequently.
   - We just need to extract the time each issue was created at.